ActioPtyLtd/datapipes-pipescript/README.md

 }
 ```
 This task will test for whether an amount is specified and greater than equal 50.
 If data can be found that fails to meet this criteria, abort immediately and return an exit code of 1.

-Refer to [Expressions](#expressions) to get a better understanding of what is possible.
-The expression should evaluate to a boolean value.

 ### Task Load
 To load data into a data source (using a task called *task_load*), you will need the following definition: